 - For OTP SMS, GPS receives the OTP from Cardinal and sends the OTP to the cardholder's mobile phone.
 See Appendix 2: OTP Message Templates. - For OTP Email, GPS receives the OTP from Cardinal and sends an email with the OTP to the cardholder.
-See Appendix 2: OTP Message Templates. - For Biometric and In-App, GPS notifies your systems of a request to start an authentication session.
+See Appendix 2: OTP Message Templates. - For KBA, Cardinal sends the cardholder's security question answer to GPS.
+GPS compares the answer to the details held in the GPS database and returns a response to Cardinal. - For Biometric and In-App, GPS notifies your systems of a request to start an authentication session.
 Your systems manage the cardholder authentication via your smart phone application and return a response to GPS.
 GPS notify Cardinal of the result.